Starting: Full-Time (May 1, 2020) - $51,283 annually (higher with experience)

-Applicant must complete the online tests (NTN Typing & ECOMM National Computer Simulations) via NTM prior the Application & Testing Period deadline.
+Applicant must complete the online tests (NTN Typing & ECOMM National Computer Simulations) via NTN prior to the Application & Testing Period deadline.
 A $46 non-refundable fee will be required from the applicant to the testing company prior to taking the test.
 See page 2 for instructions on accessing the online test.

 Southeast Emergency Communications (SEECOM) offers full testing services for the position of Public Safety Telecommunicator through National Testing Network (NTN).
 To register with NTN and schedule a test, go to www.nationaltestingnetwork.com, select Find Jobs, then select Emergency Communications Jobs and sign up for Southeast Emergency Communications (SEECOM) under Illinois.

 Upon completion of your scheduled exam, scores are automatically forwarded to SEECOM.
 Candidates who attain a passing score on the entry level exam will be placed in SEECOM's eligibility pool.
 SEECOM will contact candidates in the pool and will invite them to participate in further stages of the selection process as specified on this announcement.